HelloElephant/Parade/README.md

 - `UITableViewCell`
 - `UIScrollView`'s subviews

-But before it can communicate the progress we need to define an animator with the relative scroll direction that it the scrollview will be tracking against.
+But before the scrollview can communicate the progress, define an animator with the relative scroll direction that the scrollview will be tracking against.
 Bundled with the framework is recursive blocks based builder, that allows for simple creation of complex animations to interpolate against while scrolling.

 #### Vertical Direction Scroll Animator

-The following is an example to create a vertical animator if the scroll will has a vertical scrolling direction.
+The following is an example to create a vertical animator for scrolling vertically.
 The closure returns an animator that can be used to create from, and to, state for any specific view within the hierarchy.

 ```swift
 func configuredAnimator() -> PDAnimator {